-- PETRONAS recognises that providing corporate hospitality to its stakeholders be it through corporate events, sporting events or other public events, is a legitimate way to network and build goodwill in business relationships. - 2.
-It is customary for PETRONAS to issue complimentary invitations in the form of passes, tickets or invitations to third parties for events organized or sponsored by PETRONAS, its Group Companies as well as events organised or sponsored by external organisations. - 3.
-The following are some of the examples of PETRONAS providing corporate hospitality: - a. any events sponsored or organised by PETRONAS; - b. any events organised by external organisations for the benefit of that organisation or charitable events. - 4.
-While providing corporate hospitality is a reflection of PETRONAS' courtesy and goodwill, the respective Heads of Department/Division must exercise proper care to protect the Company's reputation against any allegations of impropriety or the perception of bribery especially when the arrangements could influence or be perceived to influence the outcome of a business decision and are not reasonable and bona fide expenditures. - 5.
+PETRONAS recognises that providing corporate hospitality to its stakeholders be it through corporate events, sporting events or other public events, is a legitimate way to network and build goodwill in business relationships.

+It is customary for PETRONAS to issue complimentary invitations in the form of passes, tickets or invitations to third parties for events organized or sponsored by PETRONAS, its Group Companies as well as events organised or sponsored by external organisations.

+The following are some of the examples of PETRONAS providing corporate hospitality:

+- a) events sponsored by PETRONAS for e.g. tickets to the annual Formula 1 PETRONAS Malaysia Grand Prix; - b) events organised by PETRONAS for e.g. invitations to the annual Asia Oil and Gas Conference, tickets to concerts held at the Dewan Filharmonik PETRONAS; - events organised by external organisations for the benefit of that organisation or charitable events for e.g. invitations to the Formula 1 Malaysian Grand Prix Gala Dinner hosted by Sepang International Circuit, invitations to the Malaysian AIDS Foundation Red Ribbon Gala Dinner

+While providing corporate hospitality is a reflection of PETRONAS' courtesy and goodwill, the respective Heads of Department/Division must exercise proper care to protect the Company's reputation against any allegations of impropriety or the perception of bribery especially when the arrangements could influence or be perceived to influence the outcome of a business decision and are not reasonable and bona fide expenditures.

 There should also be explicit, clear and internally transparent criteria to determine the selection of guests to be invited to a PETRONAS corporate hospitality event.
-Reasonable due diligence should be exercised, particularly when the arrangements involve Public Officials.
+Reasonable due diligence should be exercised, particularly when the arrangements involve public officials.

-- 6. There are various local and international anti-bribery and corruption laws that impose strict restrictions on the value and level of entertainment and corporate hospitality to be accorded to third parties, particularly when it is offered to Government or Public Officials. - 7.
-PETRONAS is committed to comply with applicable laws governing the provision of corporate hospitality to third parties, especially when it involves Public Officials, and therefore expect employees to undertake the following: - a. to publicise and make clear the Company's policy on providing and receiving corporate hospitality; - to obtain all necessary approvals for the issuance of complimentary tickets or passes to corporate hospitality events in accordance with the PETRONAS Limits of Authority; - c. to expressly notify the recipients in writing that all complimentary tickets or passes are NON-TRANSFERABLE (e.g. the terms and conditions for use to be printed on the tickets, passes or invitations).
-In the event that the recipients are unable to attend, he/she is expected to return the tickets or passes to PETRONAS. - 8.
-The unauthorised transfer of tickets or passes to persons other than the named recipient may signify to others that the invitation was extended to the recipient in his/her personal capacity. - All expenses incurred to provide the corporate hospitality must be properly documented, receipted and recorded in the Company's records.
+There are various local and international anti-bribery and corruption laws that impose strict restrictions on the value and level of entertainment and corporate hospitality to be accorded to third parties, particularly when it is offered to government or public officials.

+PETRONAS is committed to comply with applicable laws governing the provision of corporate hospitality to third parties, especially when it involves public officials, and therefore expect employees to undertake the following:-

+- a) to publicise and make clear the Company's policy on providing and receiving corporate hospitality; - b) to obtain all necessary approvals for the issuance of complimentary tickets or passes to corporate hospitality events in accordance with the PETRONAS Limits of Authority; - c) to expressly notify the recipients in writing that all complimentary tickets or passes are NON-TRANSFERABLE (e.g. the terms and conditions for use to be printed on the tickets, passes or invitations).
+In the event that the recipients are unable to attend, he/she is expected to return the tickets or passes to PETRONAS.

+The unauthorised transfer of tickets or passes to persons other than the named recipient may signify to others that the invitation was extended to the recipient in his/her personal capacity.

+All expenses incurred to provide the corporate hospitality must be properly documented, receipted and recorded in the Company's records.